 A great watch can be a useful tool for athletes – and these days, they keep growing in features.
 Not only can they count mileage but some can keep track of things like heart rate, estimates of lactate threshold, zone based training metrics, and more.

 You’ll want to think about what your recipient would need in a watch, their level of tech-saviness, and your budget when buying one.
-On the pricier end, something like the Garmin Forerunner 935 bundle (pictured above) is a highly rated choice.
+On the pricier end, something like the Garmin Forerunner 945 (pictured above) is a highly rated choice.
+It has a more accurate heart rate sensor than some other watch models, a fairly long battery life, and some fancier features like accident detection and training load focus.

 Coaches are also ideal for that person that’s been talking about maybe-possibly-sorta-one-day wanting to do a triathlon – but has been scared to take the leap.
 It will give them the little kick they need.